Reviews You Can Rely On

 Credit: Abriah Wofford

-The Elite Gourmet Maxi-Matic gluten-free bread turned out like a slightly dry, dense cornbread.
+The Elite Gourmet Maxi-Matic gluten-free bread turned out like slightly dry, dense cornbread.
 We're not big fans of the gluten-free loaf of the Breville either, which — though its flavor is nice — consistently came out rubbery and on the verge of being undercooked.
 But the worst was the KBS Large loaf, which contained too much flour and not enough water, resulting in an unmixed, entirely inedible loaf.
 The Oster doesn't even present a gluten-free bread recipe.

 bread machine - some of the less-pretty gluten free breads. from left to right: kbs...